appcelerator-archive/amp/examples/functions/demo-function/README.md

 - Write your output to the standard output
 - If needed, log to the standard error

+# Function development

-# Installing the go binary
+## Installing the go binary

 Run `make`, it will install `demo-function` in your `$GOPATH/bin`

+## Testing the function without deploying it

+After installing the binary, you can test the function like this:

+    $ cat Dockerfile | demo-function

+# Preparing deployment

-# Building the `demo-function` image
+## Build the `demo-function` image

 Run `make image`, it will create a docker image with the tag `appcelerator/demo-function:latest`

-# Testing the function without deploying it

-After installing locally, you can test the function like this:

-    $ cat Dockerfile | demo-function
+## Push your image to a public registry (e.g. DockerHub)

+In order to use your function, you first need to push it to a public registry:

+    $ docker tag appcelerator/banner-function [docker_id]/demo-function
+    $ docker push [docker_id]/demo-function

 # Local deployment

-## Push your image to the local registry

-In order to use your function, you first need to push it to the local registry:

-    $ docker tag appcelerator/demo-function localhost:5000/appcelerator/demo-function
-    $ docker push localhost:5000/appcelerator/demo-function

 ## Registering your function